OlegYurchik/pyInstagram/README.md

 * Version 1.1
 * Add new method for AgentAccount - stories().
 This method return all stories from account's feed.
 * New entity - Story
-* Now Media entities have new fields: resources and child.
-Media resources - it is all resources for this post with different dimensions.
-Child - list with another Media entities in this post.
+* Now Media entities have new fields: resources, album and is_album.
+Media resources - it is all resources for this post with different dimensions. is_album - is this post is album?
+Album - it is \
+all media is this album (if this post is album).
 * Add new test for getting stories

 ### Description